The Signs of a Workplace Bully Leader

 - Calling out sick more frequently than normal

-If bullying is unaddressed the aggression and unresolved conflicts will continue to escalate.
-When not dealt with, it causes negative affects on the targeted workers – maybe even psychological, financial and physical burdens.
+If bullying is unaddressed, the aggression and unresolved conflicts will continue to escalate.
+When not dealt with, it causes adverse effects on the targeted workers – maybe even psychological, financial and physical burdens.

 The Results to the Employers: